ucsf-wynton/wynton-website-hpc/docs/scheduler/email-notifications.md

 mail: alice.bobson@ucsf.edu
 ```

-If you wish to sent to another address that your Wynton-associated email address, you an set a new default in the `~/.sge_request` file (create if missing) as:
+If you wish to send to another address that your Wynton-associated email address, you can set a new default in the `~/.sge_request` file (create if missing) as:

 ```sh
 ## Default recipient of job notifications